Defending Graphic Warnings on Cigarette Packs and Ads

 In the Final Rule, FDA provided extensive legal justifications for the images and text.
 It also provided that any warnings that are found unconstitutional should be severed from the rest of the rule, meaning if some are struck down, the remaining warnings could stand.

-Another lawsuit making similar arguments has been filed in federal court in Washington, DC in the case of Philip Morris USA v.
+Another lawsuit making similar arguments was filed in federal court in Washington, DC in the case of Philip Morris USA v.
 US FDA.
 Read our brief here.
+That case was dismissed after tobacco manufacturers prevailed in the Texas case described above.